Increase Your Credit Score From 550 to 750 in 12 Months

 - Hell No—Just can't pay off.

-- Take a pen and paper and make a plan to pay off all of the "probably" debts over the next twelve months.
-You'll want to pay them off in one lump sum—,we'll go into why later, so make sure that you allow for that.
+- Take a pen and paper and make a plan to pay off all of the "probably" debts over the next 12 months.
+You'll want to pay them off in one lump sum—we'll go into why later, so make sure that you allow for that.
 If you only have $100 a week you can spare to pay these debts and the amount owed is $400, then allow four weeks for that particular debt.
-Remove the probably's from your list.
+Remove the "Probably" debts from your list.

-- Look at how much money you have left over and determine if you can pay off any of the "possibly" debts.
+- Look at how much money you have left over and determine if you can pay off any of the "Possibly" debts.
 If you can, make a plan for those and remove them from your master list.
-Now, you should be left with a few possibles and one or two "Hell No's".
-We have a plan for these, don't worry.
+Now, you should be left with a few possibles and one or two "Hell Nos" debts.
+We have a plan for these; don't worry.